-a) Candidates must file the following forms during the qualifying period:
+- a) Candidates must file the following forms during the qualifying period: - 1) DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository.

-- (1) DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates. - (2) DS-DE 83/84 Statement of Candidate.
-Candidates for judicial offices file the DS-DE 83 and all other candidates for countywide offices file the DS-DE 84.
+- 2) DS-DE 83/84 Statement of Candidate.
+Candidates for judicial offices file the DS-DE 83 and all other candidates for countywide offices file the DS-DE 84. - 3) 16001A County Candidate Application.

-The DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign the start of qualifying.

-Depository for Candidates and DS-DE 83/84 Statement of Candidate may be filed prior to
+The DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates, DS-DE 83/84 Statement of Candidate, and 16001A County Candidate Application may be filed prior to the start of qualifying.

-- (3) Candidate Oath.
-The candidates name will appear on the ballot exactly as it appears on the Candidate Oath and cannot be changed after qualifying. - (4) Financial Disclosure forms. - (a) Candidates for Constitutional Offices must file the CE Form 6 Full and Public Disclosure of Financial Interests. - (b) Candidates for Special Districts must file the CE Form 1 Statement of Financial Interests. - (5) 16410 CAN Candidate Petition Certification Form if qualifying by candidate petitions.
+- 4) Candidate Oath.
+The candidates name will appear on the ballot exactly as it appears on the Candidate Oath and cannot be changed after qualifying. - Candidates for Constitutional Offices must file the Form 6 Full and Public Disclosure of Financial Interests. - 6) Candidates for Special Districts must file the Form 1 Statement of Financial Interests. - Candidates must go to https://disclosure.floridaethics.gov/Account/Login?ReturnUrl=%2f for more information on how to file an Electronic Form 6 or Form 1. - 8) Per F.S.
+99.061(7)(a)(5) at the time of qualifying for office you may file a copy of that disclosure or a verification or receipt of electronic filing. - 16410 CAN Candidate Petition Certification Form if qualifying by candidate petitions.
+NOTE